Active Archive for Legacy Data

 High Maintenance Costs: Outdated systems require regular upkeep, draining both time and budgets.

-Security Vulnerabilities: Old, unsupported applications pose an increased risk for data breaches.
+Security Vulnerabilities: Old, unsupported applications and servers pose an increased risk for data breaches.

 Limited Data Access: Clinicians, HIM team, and administrators face inefficient workflows.